Confronting criticism

 Wait—they killed Kenny?
 They ate Spot’s brain?
 Sounds like a great deal was indeed happening up in the penthouse.
 And yet so much potential drama is told in summation.
 Meh!
 As a reader, I want to know how the zombies discovered the penthouse!
 If Kenny or Spot were important characters in your book, I’d expect a far more dramatic and heartfelt sendoff than a brief word or two.
 Show us the terror.
 Show us Spot’s brain in all of its delightfully gory detail.

 4. Don’t use dialogue to introduce reader-feeder.
-(Reader-feeder being too much information, too quickly compressed, or else information that the writer attempts to reveal to the reader via characters already aware of that info…and thus without any logical necessity to reveal such info.)
+(Reader-feeder being too much information, too quickly compressed, or else information that the writer attempts to reveal to the reader via characters already aware of that info…and thus without any other logical necessity to do so.)

 For instance, let’s say we’re writing a novel that centers on twin brothers, Ed and Ned, living in a small Midwestern town—and they’re desperately trying to solve their father’s murder.
-A few pages in, Ed and Ned barge into the sheriff’s office and say, “Sheriff, our murdered father, Stanley Jones, was being forced to sell the farm to Edmond Jones to build his shopping mall!”
+A few pages in, Fred and Ned barge into the sheriff’s office and say, “Sheriff, our murdered father, Stanley Jones, was being forced to sell the farm to Edmond Fitzgerald, his second cousin, to build his shopping mall!”
 Even if readers don’t yet know much this information, the revelation—as written—comes across as stilted and unrealistic (a.k.a.: reader feeder.)

 The quick fix is by tweaking the dialogue to more discreetly reveal such info: